djq/dusp_viz/urban_data.md

 Try making a facet-plot by zipcode illustrating energy use.

-## spplot
+## sp

-`spplot` is another package in R that can be used for many spatial analyses.
+`sp` is another package in R that can be used for many spatial analyses.
 Here we are just using it to plot a shapefile.

 	library(spplot)